Procon-system/system_managemnt_tool/README.md

 5.After any new changes to the code:

-Run git pull to fetch the latest changes from the repository.
+Run the following command to fetch the latest changes from the repository.

+git pull

 Check for the .env file:

 If the .env file is not present, create it and add the environment variables.

 Rebuild Docker containers:

-Run the following commands to ensure the changes are reflected in the Docker containers: docker compose down docker compose up --build
+Run the following commands to ensure the changes are reflected in the Docker containers:

+docker compose down

+docker compose up --build

 If no code changes have been made:

-To simply restart the application, run: docker compose up
+To simply restart the application, run:

+docker compose up

 # Service_managemnt_tool description